 LOUISVILLE, Ky.
-(WAVE) - Medical bills can oftentimes leave people wondering why it’s so high or why they were not told what the cost of a procedure would be beforehand.
-Oftentimes, they can cost as much as a person’s car.
+(WAVE) - Medical bills can oftentimes leave people wondering why a procedure was so expensive or why they were not told what the cost of a serice would be beforehand.
+Oftentimes, the bills can cost as much as a person’s car.
 That’s why it’s important to know how to make ends meet when it comes to unexpected medical costs.

 “I encourage consumers to shop their healthcare like they shop anything else,” stressed Jonathan Wiik, author of “Healthcare Revolution: The Patient is the New Payer” and “Healthcare Evolution: Helping Providers Get Paid in an Era of Uncertainty.”